stuartcw/stuartcw.com/_posts/2016/2016-11-01-what-i-learned-this-month.markdown

 ---
 layout: "post"
-title: "What I learned this month"
+title: "What I learned this month - November 2016"
 date: "2016-11-01 13:49"
 ---
 # What I learned in November 2016